-Iran adds to breaches of nuclear deal with enrichment push - IAEA report
+Iran adds to breaches of nuclear deal with enrichment push -IAEA report

 The 2015 deal banned enrichment and nuclear materials there but allowed some centrifuges for research purposes.

-“Since 9 November 2019, Iran has been conducting uranium enrichment at the plant,” said a quarterly report by the International Atomic Energy Agency, which is policing the deal, sent to its member states and obtained by Reuters.
+“Since 9 November 2019, Iran has been conducting uranium enrichment at the plant,” said a quarterly report by the International Atomic Energy Agency, which is policing the deal, sent to its member states and viewed by Reuters.

 Washington says its “maximum pressure” campaign will force Iran to negotiate a more sweeping deal, covering its ballistic missile program and its role in Middle Eastern conflicts.
 Iran says it will not negotiate until sanctions are lifted.
 Other parties to the deal are trying to prevent its total collapse.